mokagio/mokacoding/_posts/2014-01-02-2013-retrospectives-and-2014-propositions.md

 I've started looking into the iOS 7 SDK news at the end of August, joining the party late and having, still now, to work hard to catch up.

 ####Not enough TDD
-I've let the hurries of my CEO drive the development of my projects, rather than the tests, and a clear roadmap.
+I've let the hurries of my CEO drive the development of my projects, rather than the tests and a clear roadmap.

 ####Haven't learned any new language!
-Not even tried something new!
-I realized that only now writing this blogpost, and I feel really bad about it.
+Nor even tried something new!
+I realized this only now writing this blogpost, and I feel really bad about it.

 ####Didn't exercise
 I put aside swimming and gym to focus on work...
 That's not really healthy and I'm starting to feeling and seeing the consequences of 6 month of almost sedentary life style already.